jgv/prototyper/readme.md

 # Prototyper

-Prototyper is a simple commandline tool I use to set up a basic Sinatra application.
-Sinatra is useful for prototyping ideas but also requires a bunch of boilerplate.
-This gem is designed to get the boring stuff out of the way when you just want to bang an idea out.
+Prototyper is a simple commandline tool that sets up a basic web application.
+This gem is designed to get scaffolding a project out of the way.
+Currently it provides two different project types: HTML and Sinatra.
 The Sintara installtion provided is good to go on Heroku.

 ## Installation